Monarch (locomotive): Design

 The Meyer design for articulated locomotives uses two swivelling power bogies, with the boiler, water and coal supplies on a rigid frame above this, similar to how most large diesel or electric locomotives are now constructed.

 A drawback to the Meyer design is the limited space between the bogies for the firebox.
 Bagnall avoided this with their modified design by using the Bagnall boiler, which they already used for small contractor's locos.
 This has a cylindrical rear drum, with a cylindrical firebox and ashpan within this.
 None of the firebox or ashpan needs to protrude below footplate level, avoiding interference with the rear bogie.

+The locomotive was originally fitted with a spark-arresting chimney.

 History

 Sittingbourne Paper Mills

-The engine was built to work on the Bowaters Paper Railway in Sittingbourne, now the Sittingbourne and Kemsley Light Railway in 1953 by W.G.
-Bagnall (works number 3024).
-Monarch was delivered on 31 July 1953 and worked for a mere 13 years until being purchased by the Welshpool and Llanfair Light Railway in 1966.
+Monarch was delivered on 31 July 1953 to the Bowaters Paper Railway in Sittingbourne (now the Sittingbourne and Kemsley Light Railway), where it worked until 1965.
+The locomotive was intended to work on the railway's main line, but its articulated design also let it negotiate tightly curved sidings.

 Welshpool and Llanfair Railway (first time)

-When Monarch arrived it required considerable overhaul.
-When the locomotive was finally overhauled, it proved less useful than was hoped.
-It was found difficult to drive, in particular crews of the time found it difficult to adapt to its marine-style firebox, and proved challenging on the steep gradients of the line.
-By 1992, the Welshpool and Llanfair Light Railway had acquired more locomotives and Monarch became surplus to requirements and was sold to the Ffestiniog Railway.
+Monarch was acquired by the Welshpool and Llanfair Light Railway in 1966.
+After a test run that year the locomotive spent several years in storage and under overhaul before entering passenger service in August 1973.
+The locomotive proved less useful than was hoped.
+It was found difficult to drive on the steep gradients of the line and crews struggled with the marine-style firebox.
+The locomotive was modified to improve steaming but taken out of service in 1978.

 Ffestiniog Railway

-The Ffestiniog Railway bought Monarch with the intention of overhauling and cutting down the size of the engine for use on the narrower (2 ft gauge) railway.
-The engine was dismantled for this purpose but then priorities changed, and despite later thoughts of using it on the Welsh Highland Railway the loco was left in parts whilst it slowly rusted.
-The locomotive was then repurchased by the Welshpool and Llanfair Light Railway.